 After you've finished cutting out your easy paper heart envelope card, fold all score lines inward.
 I found it easiest to first fold the sides, like this:

-Tip: Top get the fold lines more crisp, use a Cricut scraper or bone folder along the crease line.
+Tip: To get the fold lines crisper, use a Cricut scraper or bone folder along the crease line.

 Fold over the other side of the paper heart, too: